How to Write Any Appeal Letter (Format, Don’ts, Samples)

 Jane Murphy

-While writing an appeal letter, there are certain things that you should keep in mind and things you should avoid ensuring that the final document effectively meets its primary purpose.
+While writing an appeal letter, there are certain things that you should keep in mind and things you should avoid to ensure that the final document effectively meets its primary purpose.

 This section provides a list of things that you should keep in mind while writing an appeal letter:

-• Use business letter format: An appeal letter is an official correspondence.
-Therefore it should be written following the standard business letter format.
+• Use business letter format: It is official correspondence.
+Therefore, it should be written following the standard business letter format.
 This will help the recipient follow what you are trying to say and make your appeal easier for the reader to read and comprehend.

 • Be polite: This is a fundamental rule that needs to be followed by all applicants.
-Be polite, respectful, and courteous while writing the appeal letter, and do not come across as arrogant or rude.
+Be polite, respectful, and courteous while writing, and do not come across as arrogant or rude.

 • Be factual: Your appeal letter must be factual and objective in content.
-Remember that the appeal letter is not the place to express your emotions or feelings.
+Remember that this is not the place to express your emotions or feelings.
 Instead, it is your opportunity to present facts and logical arguments that support your case.

-• Collect hard evidence: When drafting your appeal letter, you need to collect hard evidence as possible.
+• Collect hard evidence: When drafting your appeal letter, you need to collect as much hard evidence as possible.
 This will help prove the points you are making in the appeal letter.
-Including hard evidence in the appeal letters also helps support your arguments, enabling the committee to reach a favorable decision more quickly.
+Including hard evidence also helps support your arguments, enabling the committee to reach a favorable decision more quickly.

 • Keep it brief: Keep your appeal letter concise without excessive verbiage.
 Only present the essential points of the case appealingly.

-• Edit your letter: Proofread your letter before you send it to ensure no spelling or grammatical mistakes and that the content is written accurately.
+• Edit: Proofread your letter before you send it to ensure there are no spelling or grammatical mistakes and that the content is written accurately.

 • Have a third party read the letter: It is good to have a third party, who is not personally involved in the appeal process, read your letter before sending it.
 The objective person can help you assess if you have any missing points and help you determine if the entire content of the letter is explicit and easy to understand.

-• Follow up: Make sure that you follow up on your appeal letter with a phone call, email, another letter, or visit the concerned authority in person.
+• Follow up: Make sure that you follow up with a phone call, email, another letter, or by visiting the concerned authority in person.
 This will help emphasize the importance of your appeal request and make it clear that you want them to reconsider their decision.

 Some of the things to avoid while writing an appeal letter include: